 I said it before and I'll say it again: I know we all had the best intentions.
 We still do.
 But I recognize the positive and negative influence we've had, the intentional and the accidental.
 So I'm here to be part of the solution.
 I've found newfound meaning in working with people that are struggling with the issues I keep talking about.
 I'm here to undo any unintentional damage that was done, on behalf of this entire community.
 On behalf of the tens of thousands of credentialed health professionals and self-identified health "experts" who have no idea they've done anything wrong by posting little salads with dressing on the side, we are sorry.
 We are sorry if we painted an unrealistic picture of unattainable, unhealthy health.

 For the times you thought lunch meant kale salads and breakfast meant lean green smoothies.
 For the times you thought you didn't deserve dessert.
 For the times you felt proud for going to bed hungry.
 For the times you thought, "she ate that, so I should, too."
 I'm here to undo it.
 We're here to undo it.

 I want to prove that anyone and everyone can find so much joy in eating, plant-based or not.
 And for the record, I do not believe that plant-based diets have to be restricting if it's for the right reasons.
 More on that in another post.
-Even though I never suffered personally from an eating disorder, immersing myself in intuitive eating education (thanks Kylie and Robyn!) and working with clients who are struggling has unleashed in me this invigorating new sense of purpose, passion and freedom.
+Even though I never suffered personally from an eating disorder, immersing myself in intuitive eating education and working with clients who are struggling has unleashed in me this invigorating new sense of purpose, passion and freedom.
 It's that inspiration you can physically feel.
 When I don't feel like working out, I don't.
 And I don't think twice about it.
 When I want ice cream or donuts, I eat what I want and I stop when I'm satisfied.
 Everyone deserves to know how incredible that feels.